openebs/website/docs/main/quickstart-guide/installation.md

 helm repo update
 ```

-OpenEBS provides several options that you can customize during install like:
+OpenEBS provides several options that you can customize during installation like:
 - specifying the directory where hostpath volume data is stored or
 - specifying the nodes on which OpenEBS components should be deployed and so forth.

 The default OpenEBS helm chart will install both Local Storage and Replicated Storage.
-Refer to [OpenEBS helm chart documentation](https://github.com/openebs/charts/tree/master/charts/openebs) for full list of customizable options and using other flavors of OpenEBS data engines by setting the correct helm values.
+Refer to [OpenEBS helm chart documentation](https://github.com/openebs/charts/tree/master/charts/openebs) for a full list of customizable options and use other flavors of OpenEBS Data Engines by setting the correct helm values.

-Install OpenEBS helm chart with default values.
+Install the OpenEBS helm chart with default values.

 ```
 helm install openebs --namespace openebs openebs/openebs --create-namespace
 ```

-The above commands will install OpenEBS LocalPV Hostpath, OpenEBS LocalPV LVM, OpenEBS LocalPV ZFS, and OpenEBS Replicated Storage components in `openebs` namespace and chart name as `openebs`.
+The above commands will install OpenEBS Local PV Hostpath, OpenEBS Local PV LVM, OpenEBS Local PV ZFS, and OpenEBS Replicated Storage components in `openebs` namespace and chart name as `openebs`.

 :::note
 If you do not want to install OpenEBS Replicated Storage, use the following command: